tezedge/tezedge/README.md

 ### Supported OS distributions

-We are linking rust code with pre-compiled Tezos shared library.
-For your convenience we have created pre-compiled binary files for most of the popular linux distributions:
+We are linking Rust code with a pre-compiled Tezos shared library.
+For your convenience, we have created pre-compiled binary files for most of the more popular Linux distributions:

 |  OS  |      Versions      |